Edurant (Rilpivirine)

 Alcohol & Driving

-Edurant has no or negligible influence on your ability to drive and use machines.
+Edurant has minimal impact on your ability to drive or operate machinery.

 Driving and Operating Machinery